ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

   ▸ Devnet
 ```

-Then will be asked on the cloud provider.
-Set AWS:
+Then you will be asked on the cloud provider to use.
+Use AWS:

 ```
 ?
 Which cloud service would you like to launch your Avalanche Node(s) in?: